pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 sequence, the third field represents a topic (dimension of concern) to which the item pertains, and the fourth field represents the data associated with the item.

-Instances of the sequenced item namedtuple can be mapped to (and recovered from) database records.
-Database field names are inferred by reflection from the field names of the namedtuple that represents sequenced items.

 SequencedItem namedtuple
 ------------------------

-The library provides a namedtuple ``SequencedItem`` to which domain events can be mapped.
+The library provides a sequenced item namedtuple called ``SequencedItem``.

 .. code:: python